ned14/outcome/Readme.md

 Later:
  - [ ] Add monad_errc error code for when a move or copy constructor throws?
 If so, what about option<T>?
  - [ ] Add tribool logic programming operator overloads
+ - [ ] Add macro helpers to Outcome for returning outcomes out of things which cannot return values like constructors, and convert said exceptions/TLS back into outcomes.
+  - Make use of `std::system_error(errno, system_category, "custom error message");`
  - [ ] Latest version push script really ought to test library in flat boost-lite configuration and only push if additionally it passes with all latest master branches as well as stamped branches